Keiku/PyTorch-Lightning-CIFAR10/README.md

 - [x] Simple evaluation using `.load_from_checkpoint()`
 - [x] Resume training
 - [x] Use torchmetrics
-- [] Transform by albumentations
+- [ ] Transform by albumentations
-- [] Use Lightning CLI and config files
+- [ ] Remove Hydra and use Lightning CLI and config files